-Inequality is at the root of our most serious social problems, it offends our desire for fairness and impedes the efficient use of human resources.
-One aspect of disadvantage leads to others in a vicious spiral and countries that perform badly in material equality also perform badly across a range of quality of life measures.
+Inequality is at the root of our most serious social problems: it offends our sense of fairness and impedes the efficient use of human resources.
+One aspect of disadvantage leads to others and countries that perform badly in material equality also perform badly across a range of quality of life measures.
 A recent study compared the average income of the top 20% of the population in 23 countries with that of the poorest 20% and found a multiplier of four in Japan and the Scandinavian countries, six in Germany, seven in the UK and close to nine in the US, with the UK the fourth most unequal country of the 23 surveyed.
-The also found a clear correlation between well-being and equality, with the UK coming third from bottom out of 21 countries on both equality and health of society measures, with only Portugal and the US performing worse.
+The researchers also found a clear correlation between well-being and equality, with the UK coming third from bottom out of 21 countries on both equality and health of society measures, with only Portugal and the US performing worse.

 Without strong measures to promote the interests of the disadvantaged, inequality becomes self-reinforcing.
-Wealthier people live in areas with better schools; they support their children through education, in finding homes and in helping the following generation.
-But poverty traps young people with associates who see education as a chore and schools that struggle in the face of enormous difficulties.
+Wealthier people live in areas with better schools and support their children through education, in finding homes and with supporting their children in turn.
+But poverty traps young people, with friends who see education as a chore and schools that struggle in the face of enormous difficulties.
 Even if they do overcome such disadvantages, according to the Government’s own 2017 Careers Strategy: “people from poorer backgrounds earn significantly less than those with wealthier parents, even when they have the same job, experience and qualifications”.

 The Radical Party Proposes:

 - A National Programme for a More Equal Britain

 - Fairness in pay and an end to exploitation at work